Cognitive Enrichment Advantage

 - building relationships

 To experience a sense of imbalance automatically and define its cause when something interferes with successful learning.
-If I use the Building Block of Problem Identification then I will be able to recognize problems and direct my energy towards solving them.
+If I use the Building Block of Problem Identification then I will be able to recognise problems and direct my energy towards solving them.

 What is Problem Identification?